5 Best Pickleball Paddle For Two Handed Backhand 2023

 • Price is slightly more expensive compared to other paddles in its class

-The Prince Quantum Pro is my first best pickleball paddle for two handed backhands.
-The length of this paddle makes all the difference when attempting to hit a backhand shot since there’s more power generated from the increased distance between your hand and the sweet spot.
+The Prince Quantum Pro is my top choice for a pickleball paddle for two-handed backhands.
+The length of this paddle makes all the difference when attempting to hit a backhand shot, as there’s more power generated from the increased distance between your hand and the sweet spot.

-The paddle has a wide sweet spot, making it even easier to hit those two-handed backhands with power but still maintain accuracy.
+The paddle has a wide sweet spot, making it easier to hit those two-handed backhands with power while still maintaining accuracy.
 This really helps increase my confidence in hitting backhands from all angles.
-For example, if I’m returning a shot that’s coming into the corner of my court, I can put enough spin on the ball to send it across the court with ease.
+For example, if I’m returning a shot coming into the corner of my court, I can put enough spin on the ball to send it across the court with ease.

 I also like the fact that this paddle is great for all levels of players.
 Whether you are a beginner or an advanced player, the Quantum Pro provides the perfect balance between power and control.

 Additionally, its extra reach makes it easier to hit your shots further away from the net, giving you an added advantage during pickleball matches.
-Finally, this two handed backhand pickleball paddle is suitable for pickleball players and tennis players alike as its added length increases power without sacrificing control or accuracy.
+Finally, this two-handed backhand pickleball paddle is suitable for both pickleball players and tennis players, as its added length increases power without sacrificing control or accuracy.

 Key Features: